pulp/pulp_installer/roles/pulp_database/README.md

   installer with your own; merely setting pulp_settings with 1 setting under it will not blow away all the other default settings.
     * `HOST` The hostname or IP address of the pulp database that pulp_common will connect to.
-This determines the default value of `postgresql_global_config_options`.
+This determines the default value of `postgresql_global_config_options`, as explained below.
       Defaults to "localhost".
     * `NAME` The name of the Pulp database to create.
 Defaults to `pulp`.
     * `USER` The user account to be created with permissions on the database.
 Defaults to `pulp`.
     * `PASSWORD` The password to be created for the user account to talk to the Pulp database.